jayjaybillings/fire/README.md

 Optimization flags should be handled by setting -DCMAKE_BUILD_TYPE=Release instead of Debug.
 Likewise, an optimized build with debug information can be acheived by setting -DCMAKE_BUILD_TYPE=RelWithDebugInfo.

+## License

+See the LICENSE file licensing and copyright information.
+In short, 3-clause BSD.

 ## Questions
 Questions can be directed to me at billingsjj <at> ornl <dot> gov.